Buli Mahato

 Buli Mahato was a revolutionary leader of the Bhumij Rebellion and Kol Rebellion.
-He was a zamindar of the Kudmi community of Karadih village in Sonahatu Thana, Jharkhand.
+He was a zamindar, social leader and revolutionary struggle leader of the Kudmi Kshatriya community of Karadih village in Sonahatu Thana, Jharkhand.
+He mostly rode on horseback.

-Overview
+Biography

-He revolted in 1831 against the exploitation of British rule to avenge the exploitation of the British.
-He joined the Kol Rebellion as a prominent revolutionary leader in the eastern frontier Silli, Tamar, Sonahatu and then Jangalmahal areas, Ranchi district of Jharkhand and Barabhum, Jhalda, Manbazar, Hura, Jaipur, Baghmundi etc. in Manbhum.
-Govardhan Bhumij who captured and killed the envoy sent to negotiate with Ganga Narain.
-Bauri Naya, one of the Ghatwals, who was associated with Ganga Narain's party to attack the troops at Barabazar in May, while Buli Mahato and Jardre Bhumij who helped kill Madhav Singh.
-Which is known in the pages of history as Bhumij Rebellion or Ganga Narain Hungama.
-Later again, there was a Kol rebellion involving tribals and non-tribals in that area of Chotanagpur plateau region.
-Then the Barabhum Kudmali folk songs also mention revolutionary rebel leaders such as Jagannath Dhal, Lal Singh, Ganga Narain, Buli Mahato etc. Buli Mahato was instrumental in igniting the rebellion in the plateau region of Chotanagpur to reclaim lands of the exploited, deprived, revenue expropriation and abuse of moneylenders.
-He played a role.
-He tired the British with his bravery and solidarity.
-Buli Mahato was arrested by the British police at village Jhunjhka in Purulia district and deported to the Andaman Nicobar Jail, where he died on 14 June 1834.
+In 1831, Mahato revolted against British rule in response to exploitation under the colonial administration.
+He joined the Kol Rebellion as a prominent revolutionary leader in the eastern frontier areas of Silli, Tamar, Sonahatu, Jangalmahal, Ranchi district in present day Jharkhand and Barabhum, as well as Jhalda, Manbazar, Hura, Jaipur, and Baghmundi in Manbhum.

+He fought alongside Govardhan Bhumij, who captured and killed an envoy sent to negotiate with Ganga Narain.
+Bauri Naya, one of the Ghatwals, joined Ganga Narain's forces in an attack on troops at Barabazar in May, while Mahato and Jardre Bhumij helped kill Madhav Singh.
+These events are associated with the Bhumij Rebellion, also known as the Ganga Narain Hungama.
+Later, the Kol rebellion spread through the Chotanagpur plateau region, involving both tribal and non-tribal communities.

+Kudmali folk songs from Barabhum also mention revolutionary leaders such as Jagannath Dhal, Lal Singh, Ganga Narain, and Mahato.
+Mahato played a significant role in expanding the rebellion across the Chotanagpur plateau, seeking to reclaim land from exploitative revenue policies and moneylenders.
+According to sources, Mahato's bravery and solidarity challenged both the British authorities and local landlords.Some believe this reflected their Kshatriya heritage.

+Mahato was arrested by British forces at the village of Jhunjhka in Purulia district and deported to the Andaman and Nicobar Jail, where he died on 14 June 1834.